neul-labs/stkd/README.md

 # Initialize Stack in your repository
 cd your-repo
 gt init

+# Authenticate with your provider
+gt auth login              # Interactive OAuth (GitHub/GitLab) gt auth --token <token>    # Or use a personal access token

 # Create a stack of changes
 gt create feature/auth-base    # Create first branch